bablokb/circuitpython-patches/rp2xxx_low_power.md

 ---------------------------------

 Mainline does not provide the pin that triggered the wakeup from deep-sleep.
-With this patch, the field `alarm.wake_alarm.pn` is set correctly.
+With this patch, the field `alarm.wake_alarm.pin` is set correctly.

 Correct `microcontroller.cpu.reset_reason`